-- 6.1 This agenda item allows Councillors to ask a question on notice on any matter relevant to Council activities. - 6.2 A Councillor can ask no more than four (4) questions on notice per meeting by giving the General Manager written notice of the question(s) at least seven (7) clear days before the date of the meeting at which the question is to be asked. - 6.3 In the event the question is accepted the General Manager must ensure that the question and the reply are placed on the agenda for the meeting at which the question is to be asked. - 6.4 The question and the reply must be entered in the minutes of the relevant meeting.
+- 6.1 This agenda item allows Councillors to ask a question on notice on any matter relevant to Council activities.

+- 6.2 A Councillor can ask no more than four (4) questions on notice per meeting by giving the General Manager written notice of the question(s) at least seven (7) clear days before the date of the meeting at which the question is to be asked.

+- 6.3 A question asked at a meeting is to:

+- 6.3.1 Be concise; and

+- 6.3.2 Be clear; and

+- 6.3.3 Not be a statement; and

+- 6.3.4 Have minimal preamble

+6.4 In the event the question is accepted the General Manager must ensure that the question and the reply are placed on the agenda for the meeting at which the question is to be asked.

+6.5 The question and the reply must be entered in the minutes of the relevant meeting.